Analysis | Why Now, and Why Hong Kong, for Alibaba’s Share Sale?

 A mega-listing and marquee name like Alibaba’s could draw investors and boost trading liquidity for Hong Kong Exchanges & Clearing Ltd., which just saw its biggest profit slump in more than three years, following a failed bid to buy its London counterpart in September.
 Efforts to court Alibaba emanated from the very top, with Chief Executive Carrie Lam, the city’s leader, herself lobbying Ma.
 Alibaba’s sale also could tempt the “next round” of Chinese tech unicorns, companies such as Didi Chuxing Inc. and ByteDance Inc., to opt for Hong Kong over the U.S. if they go public.

-Alibaba aims to start trading on Nov.
+Alibaba started trading Nov.
 26 under the code 9988, auspicious numbers in Chinese culture that connote “longstanding prosperity.”
 (8=prosper, 9=long).
-It would instantly challenge Tencent for the title of largest Hong Kong-listed corporation.
+It rose 7.7% in its debut, instantly challenging Tencent for the title of largest Hong Kong-listed corporation.
 Alibaba sold 500 million shares, with 50 million going to retail investors (up from an initial allocation of 12.5 million).
-It’s also offering a so-called greenshoe option that would allow for the sale of another 75 million shares if demand warrants.

 --With assistance from Edwin Chan and Julia Fioretti.